DonThompson/FradBot/README.md

 * I haven't touched Query() yet, but I threw a few comments below for things that look promising.

 Supply manager issues:
-* Supply can't keep up.
-Regularly supply blocked.
+* Supply can't keep up at higher levels.
+Ocassionally supply blocked.
+Seems happy till about 60-70.
-* Supply is queuing a new request constantly from the beginning of the game -- hundreds of them.  this floods the build queue because they never actually happen.
-* If a depot needs built, it will often build as many as it can.

 Econ manager issues:
 * SCVs keep going off to natural expansions when they built near the choke.